 Our school has pledged its commitment to national standards in ICT for all pupils.

-Science Quality Awards have been awarded to 154 infant, junior, primary, middle and special schools to celebrate a commitment to excellence in science teaching and learning.
-So far, since its national launch in 2010, over 1700 schools across the UK have achieved the award and Bedale Primary School is now the proud holder of the Silver award.
+This award has been awarded to 160 infant, junior, primary, middle and special schools to celebrate a commitment to excellence in science teaching and learning.
+So far, since its national launch in 2010, over 4000 schools across the UK have achieved a prestigious Primary Science Quality Mark.

-Jane Turner, PSQM National Director said: “Gaining a Primary Science Quality Award is a significant achievement for a school.
-The profile and quality of science teaching and learning in each of these schools is very high.
-Children are engaging with great science both in and outside the classroom, developing positive attitudes towards science as well as secure science understanding and skills.
+Associate Professor Jane Turner, PSQM National Director said: “There was never a more important time for primary children to have a high-quality science education.
+The Coronavirus Pandemic has made everyone aware of the impact of science on our daily lives.
+Primary schools have an important role to ensure that children understand how science works and keeps us healthy and safe.
+Schools that have achieved a Primary Science Quality Mark have demonstrated a significant commitment to science teaching and learning, even at this challenging time for schools.
+The profile and quality of science in each awarded school is very high.
+Children are engaging with great science both in and outside the classroom, developing positive attitudes towards science as well as secure scientific understanding and skills.
 Science subject leaders, their colleagues, head teachers, children, parents and governors should be very proud.”

 For more information, please visit www.psqm.org.uk